52.219-29 Notice of Set-Aside for, or Sole-Source Award to, Economically Disadvantaged Women-Owned Small Business Concerns.

 (4) Orders issued directly to EDWOSB concerns under multiple-award contracts as described in 19.504(c)(1)(ii).

-(1) Offers are solicited only from EDWOSB concerns.
-Offers received from concerns that are not EDWOSB concerns will not be considered.
+(3) Offers received from other concerns will not be considered.

-(2) Any award resulting from this solicitation will be made to an EDWOSB concern.
+(4) Any award resulting from this solicitation will be made to a certified EDWOSB concern.

 (End of clause)